FowlerLab/visseq/README.md

 <img width="1334" src="https://github.com/FowlerLab/visseq/blob/main/FISSEQ_Fig1_website_v2.png" />

-This github repository contains the bash+python code (in the folder "analysis_tools") to convert the genotyped Cells x Features matrix output from STARCall (github.com/FowlerLab/starcall-workflow) to:
+This github repository contains the bash+python code (in the folder "analysis_tools") to convert the genotyped Cells x Features matrix output from [STARCall](github.com/FowlerLab/starcall-workflow) to:
   1) Variant-level morphological profiles
   2) KS-test p-values for each variant and feature, and
   3) Median and EMD values for each variant and feature,

 as well as the Jupyter Notebooks (in folders LMNA and PTEN) that contain the analysis for the paper ["Image-based, pooled phenotyping reveals multidimensional, disease-specific variant effects"](https://www.biorxiv.org/content/10.1101/2025.07.03.663081v1).
+The code used to generate variant-level AUROC scores is found at [https://github.com/FowlerLab/fisseqtools](https://github.com/FowlerLab/fisseqtools).

-First begin by creating a new conda environment (visseq) with Python 3.11 and then using pip to install the packages in "requirements.txt".
+First begin by creating a new conda environment (visseq) with Python 3.11 and then using pip -r to install the packages in "requirements.txt".
 One important dependency is [pycytominer](https://github.com/cytomining/pycytominer) which we use in our generation of variant profiles.

 To generate profiles, run generate_profiles.sh with the following inputs:
   1) Experiment name